letmaik/CCF/tests/modules/README.md

 The Python client of CCF can now be used to deploy the application.

 TODO extend Python client

-TODO decide on how to handle app namespaces during deployment
+TODO Decide on how to handle app namespaces during deployment.
-     it should be easy to clone a generic app from somewhere and deploy it under a given REST API and module path prefix (potentially, these two are separate) this should probably be stored in some deployment config file, like in k8s no CLI args, if possible
+     It should be easy to clone a generic app from somewhere and deploy it under a given REST API and module path prefix (potentially, these two are separate).
+     This should probably be stored in some deployment config file, like in k8s.
+     No CLI args, if possible.

 ### Using npm packages